Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Money

-If you were given five million pesos ($2,500 US), what would do or buy with it?
+If you were given ten million pesos ($2,500 US), what would you do or buy with it?

 Name the most important materialistic element in your life.
 Explain why it’s important?